knight-lang/knight-lang/README.md

 # Knight
 An extremely simple programming language that I've designed to be easy to implement in a variety of languages.
 It's not actually meant to be used, though it is a fully-functional language.

 Unofficial Tag-line: "Knight: Runs everywhere.
-Not because it's cross-platform, but because it has a implementation in virtually all major languages."
+Not because it's cross-platform, but because it works in any almost any language you have."

 Checkout the [community](COMMUNITY.md), and join us on discord: https://discord.gg/SE3TjsewDk.

 # Implementations
 The following is the list of all languages that I've written it in.
-All in-progress implementations are in separate branches.

 | Language | 100% Spec Conformance | Documented | Mostly Functional | Begun | Notes |
 | -------- |:---------------------:|:----------:|:-----------------:|:-----:| ----- |